Cyber Security Awareness at DCU

 It’s common practice to outsource the advertising on websites to third-party specialists.
-These companies re-sell this space and provide software which allows people to upload their own adverts, bidding a certain amount of money to ‘win’ the right for more people to see them.
+These companies re-sell this space and provide software that allows people to upload their own adverts, bidding a certain amount of money to ‘win’ the right for more people to see them.

-This often provides a weak point and cybercriminals have numerous clever ways of inserting their own malicious adverts into this self-service platform.
-Once loaded, all they have to do is set a price per advert, to compete with legitimate advertisers and push it live.
+This often provides a weak point, and cybercriminals have numerous clever ways of inserting their own malicious adverts into this self-service platform.
+Once loaded, all they have to do is set a price per advert to compete with legitimate advertisers and push it live.

 Why is it a threat to me?

-Today we are aware of practices that look or feel ‘wrong’ on the Internet, be it odd-looking links, requests to download strange programs or posts on social media which set the alarm bells ringing.
+Today, we are aware of practices that look or feel ‘wrong’ on the Internet, be it odd-looking links, requests to download strange programs or posts on social media, which set the alarm bells ringing.
 The real danger with Malvertising is that user judgement isn’t involved at all.
 People don’t have to click anything, visit a strange website or follow any links.

-Rather, you go to a website you trust (like a news site or similar) and the adverts are secretly injecting criminal software onto your computer.
+Rather, you go to a website you trust (like a news site or similar), and the adverts are secretly injecting criminal software onto your computer.
 This means infections can happen just by browsing the morning headlines, visiting your online dating profile or watching a video.